Answer target

 Example

-A support-analysis agent might need a PostHog read token for one project.
-Grant that one token to that agent, resolve it for the analysis, then leave billing, GitHub, and database keys unavailable.
+A support-analysis agent might need a PostHog read token for a project.
+Grant that token to that agent, resolve it for the analysis, then leave billing, GitHub, and database keys unavailable.

 No card required.